laggykiller/sticker-convert/README.md

 ## FAQ

 ### MacOS complains that program from unidentified developer
-To become an identified developer, I have to pay USD$99 to Apple.
+To become an identified developer, I have to pay USD$99 to Apple every year.

 To bypass this problem, open terminal and execute `sudo spctl --master-disable` before running `sticker-convert`.